vitalab/vitalab.github.io/deep-learning/_posts/2018-04-23-interpPLUSgeo.md

   venue:   "https://arxiv.org/abs/1804.01322"
 ---

-The main contribution of this paper is a network that allows to do segmentation and geolocalization of arial images at the same time.
+The main contribution of this paper is a network that allows to do segmentation and geolocalization of aerial images at the same time.
 As shown in fig.1, the multi-stage multi-task (MSMT) network has 2 stages and makes 3 predictions.

 #### Stage 1